 With your big famous branding agency, it can feel like you’re just another name on the client list, another job on the conveyor belt.
 You might find your projects are shuffled around various agency teams, with consistency and continuity falling victim to their own HR needs and internal processes.

 With a smaller agency, you always have one point of contact – no account manager and your project not passed off to a junior designer.
 Don’t get me wrong, account managers can do a great job in organising your project so it runs smoothly but with an extra person in the line of communication, your feedback can get lost in translation before it reaches the designer.
-To alleviate this, smaller agencies favour working closely with the designer in much more collaborative way.
+To alleviate this, smaller agencies favour working closely with the designer in a much more collaborative way.

-A project undertaken with a smaller agency is likely to be more flexible – you’re less likely to be beholden to their own rigid delivery timeframes.
+A project undertaken with a boutique branding agency is likely to be more flexible – you’re less likely to be beholden to their own rigid delivery timeframes.
 Smaller branding agencies are better able to adapt to the way you work.
 They are less likely to have multiple layers of sign-off that can complicate and slow a project down.

 Jeff Rosenblum, founding partner of digital brand-building agency Questus and co-director of the documentary ‘The Naked Brand’, says that for larger agencies flexibility is antithetical.